radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 - **Recipe Validating Webhook**: This webhook is triggered by the Kubernetes API Server when there is a change (create, update, or delete) in a Recipe resource.
 The webhook validates the action and responds to the Kubernetes API Server with an approval or a rejection.
 In our case, the validating webhook only checks if the recipe is one of the Radius portable resources in create or update cases.
 For more information about webhooks, refer to the [official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 - **Health Checks**: Health checks are implemented to monitor the status and performance of the Controller component as a whole, which includes both controllers and the validating webhook.
 They ensure that the controllers and the webhook are functioning correctly and can trigger corrective actions if any issues are detected.

+### Implementation Details

+#### Use of Cryptography

+1. **Computing the Hash of the Deployment Configuration**: [Link to code](https://github.com/radius-project/radius/blob/8151a96665b7f5bcd6474f5e33aff35d01adfa5a/pkg/controller/reconciler/annotations.go#L78).

+   1. **Purpose**: The purpose of computing the hash of the deployment configuration resource is to determine if the deployment is up-to-date or needs an update.
+   2. **Library**: The library used to calculate the hash of the deployment configuration is the crypto library, which is one of the standard libraries of Go: [Link to library](https://pkg.go.dev/crypto@go1.23.1).
+   3. **Type**: [SHA1](https://www.rfc-editor.org/rfc/rfc3174.html).
+Note: "SHA-1 is cryptographically broken and should not be used for secure applications."
+[Link to warning](https://pkg.go.dev/crypto/sha1@go1.23.1).

+2. **Hashing the Secret Data**: [Link to code](https://github.com/radius-project/radius/blob/8151a96665b7f5bcd6474f5e33aff35d01adfa5a/pkg/controller/reconciler/deployment_reconciler.go#L580).

+   1. **Purpose**: We hash the secret data and add it to the Pod definition to determine if the secret has changed in an update.
+   2. **Library**: The library used to calculate the hash of the secret is the crypto library, which is one of the standard libraries of Go: [Link to library](https://pkg.go.dev/crypto@go1.23.1).
+   3. **Type**: [SHA1](https://www.rfc-editor.org/rfc/rfc3174.html).
+Note: "SHA-1 is cryptographically broken and should not be used for secure applications."
+[Link to warning](https://pkg.go.dev/crypto/sha1@go1.23.1).

+#### Storage of secrets

+Below you will find where and how Radius stores secrets.
+We create Kubernetes Secret objects and rely on Kubernetes security measures to protect these secrets.

+1. **Deployment Reconciler**: Creates or updates a Kubernetes Secret for the connection values in a Deployment object.
+This Kubernetes Secret is deleted when the Deployment is deleted.
+2. **Recipe Reconciler**: Creates a Kubernetes Secret for the Recipe object if it is defined in its spec.
+If there is an update to the secret object, the old one is deleted and the new one is added.
+When the Recipe is deleted, the Secret is also deleted.

+#### Data Serialization / Formats

+We do not use custom parsers and instead rely on Kubernetes built-in parsers.
+Therefore, we trust Kubernetes security measures to handle data serialization and formats securely.

 ### Clients

 In this section, we will discuss the different clients of the Controller component.
 Clients are systems that interact with the Controller component to trigger actions.
 Here are the clients of the Controller component: